Kewsco/Snooker_Matches/README.md

 ---

-I personally use this application every day as I is ran on startup of my PC.
+This application is run each day on my PC on Pc startup.

 ---